mrcrowl/vscode-easy-less/README.md

 ## Project-Wide & Global Configuration

- * Project-wide settings are configured using the standard `settings.json` file.
+ * Project-wide settings are configured using the standard `settings.json` file  (i.e. _Workspace Settings_).
  * `settings.json` must exist in the `.vscode` directory at the root level of your project.
- * Alternatively, settings can go in _User Settings_ or _Workspace Settings_ for global defaults.
+ * Alternatively, settings can go in _User Settings_ for global defaults.
  * Use the `"less.compile"` key.
  * Example `settings.json` file: